QPR Suicide Prevention Training

 QPR is a practical and proven suicide prevention training.
 It teaches students how to discuss difficult topics with depressed individuals, offer hope, and provide resources to help struggling people get the help they need.
 In many ways, QPR is just like CPR—an invaluable and potentially life-saving emergency response aimed at those in crisis.
 The workshop—90 minutes of instruction, followed by a 30-minute Q&A—is designed to teach suicide warning signs QPR’s three life savings skills:

 –Question…the person about suicide

 Nutrition and Wellness in the Catskills

-On Wednesday, January 12, SUNY Sullivan’s Community Learning Program in partnership with Catskill Mountainkeeper, presents Nutrition and Wellness in the Catskills.
+On Wednesday, May 11, SUNY Sullivan’s Community Learning Program in partnership with Catskill Mountainkeeper, presents Nutrition and Wellness in the Catskills.
 Led by Mountainkeeper’s Food and Agriculture Advisor Eugene Thalmann, this free monthly course aims to be a catalyst for community members to incorporate healthy positive choices into their daily lives.
 Thalmann will present both conceptual knowledge and also practical life hacks that will help make healthful changes incrementally more doable and provide participants with easy, straight forward solutions that can increase their general well-being.
 The class will be guided by participants, with the advice, guidance, and insight based on the emails and questions sent in by group members.
-The 45-minute course is being offered, via Zoom, the second Wednesday of each month, from 5–5:45 pm.
+The 45-minute course is being offered, via Zoom, on May 11 from 5–5:45 pm.
 For more information or to register, click here.